Planks 101: Plank Exercises for Beginners

-Enter into a side plank from a basic plank or forearm plank.
-Ground down through your left hand or left forearm and open your body to the right side of the room.
+To enter into a side plank from a basic or forearm plank, ground down through your left hand or left forearm and open your body to the right side of the room.

 Engage your hips to work your obliques.
-Once your entire body is facing to the right, option to raise your right arm to the ceiling and/or drop your bottom knee for more stability.
+Once your entire body is facing rightward, you can optionally raise your right arm to the ceiling and/or drop your bottom knee for more stability.

 After three breaths, switch sides to keep things even.